Medical Malpractice: Who Can Be Sued?

 In some cases, a pharmaceutical manufacturer may be liable where a drug caused a patient injuries, but only if the manufacturer failed to warn physicians of the drug's potential side effects or dangers.

 A pharmaceutical manufacturer's primary duty is to physicians.
 Thus, a manufacturer generally will not be liable for a patient's injuries, as long as it adequately informed the physician of all risks associated with a particular drug.
 As to the ultimate consumer, a pharmaceutical company only owes a duty to ensure that the medication it manufactures will be reasonably safe when used as intended.
 To ensure a drug's safety, the manufacturer must research the drug's possible side effects and risks before putting it on the market.
 If the pharmaceutical manufacturer fails to adequately warn a physician of a drug's dangers, however, the drug becomes what is known under product liability law as "unreasonably dangerous," and the manufacturer might be held liable for the failure to provide proper warnings.

 In most cases, the prescribing physician is considered a "learned intermediary," which means that because of his or her superior medical knowledge, and assuming he or she has been given adequate information from the manufacturer, he or she is in the best position to determine whether a particular drug or device is appropriate for a patient.
 Thus, the physician has the primary duty of advising the patient of the risks and side effects of a medication or medical device he or she prescribes.

 Got a medical malpractice case, but unsure who is liable and who you should sue?
 A qualified medical malpractice attorney can help you answer these questions.
 A skilled attorney can discuss the strengths and weaknesses of your case and advise you about who will make the best defendant(s).
-A great first move is to get a free claim evaluation from a medical malpractice lawyer.
+A great first move is to get a free initial claim evaluation from a medical malpractice lawyer.